Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

 ## Agents

-Below is summary with some thoughts from the excellent review paper **A Survey on Large Language Model based Autonomous Agents** [Paper](https://arxiv.org/pdf/2308.11432)
+Below is summary with some thoughts/addition on the excellent review paper **A Survey on Large Language Model based Autonomous
+Agents** [Paper](https://arxiv.org/pdf/2308.11432)

 ### Definition of an Autonomous Agent